airborne-commando/OPSEC-OSINT-Tools/README.md

 - Phone number
 - Email
-- Address
+- Street Address
-- IP (Dunno if anyone REALLY uses that but will list)
+- IP Address (Dunno if anyone REALLY uses that but will list)

 Anyhow, here are some tools I use: